bengeois/CA349IT/README.md

 ## How to launch the project ?

-- Run a web server using this folder
+- Run a web server at the root of this folder (we can use this one https://www.npmjs.com/package/local-web-server)
-- Use Index.html
+- Open localhost:8000 on your browser

 ## Amasson project overview